Clutch-Refugees/clutchanalytics.github.io/_posts/2014-10-16-a-quick-and-dirty-mailgun-clone-in-elixir.md

 * The above required some utility functions in `lib/mail_to_json/utils.ex`, which look like this [this](https://github.com/HashNuke/mail-to-json/blob/5641df4d4eff817bd3601764f3db36afccdb0080/lib/mail_to_json/utils.ex).

-* Also added `MailToJson.test_mail/0` as a short-hand to send a test mail from localhost itself.
+* Also added `MailToJson.test_mail/0` as a short-hand to send a test mail from and to localhost itself.
 This helps in testing and development.

 ## Closing notes